makeup4ever/audience-particiapation-meter/readMe.md

 You can run your own bot and test its behaviour on the testnet.
 You can use tools like [Stellar Portal](https://stellar-portal.ngfar.io/) or [Stellar Laboratory](https://www.stellar.org/laboratory) for managing and monitoring bot accounts.

 - Create a bot account
-- Create some issuer accounts, create trustlines to issuers assets *(corresponding to known currencies, EUR,
+- Create some issuer accounts, create trustlines to issuers assets *(corresponding to known currencies, EUR, USD...)* on the bot account
+- Fund the bot accoun